decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 ### Emergency circumstances

-In the unhappy event that you experience an emergency during the semester, I am happy to discuss any accommodations that you may need for our class.
+In the unhappy event that you experience an emergency during the semester, I am ready to discuss any accommodations that you may need for our class.
 If you wish, you are also very welcome to channel these kinds of conversations through your advisors, navigators, counseling staff, or any other relevant campus offices.

 ### Accommodations

-The Disability Resources Center is here to assist students with disabilities to fully participate in their chosen programs and activities.
+The Disability Resources Center is here to assist students with disabilities to fully participate in your chosen programs and activities.
 Please contact the office of Disability Resources to discuss your individual needs.

 For further information, see [http://studentaffairs.case.edu/academic/disability/](http://studentaffairs.case.edu/academic/disability/).

 ### Late work

 Your work should be submitted on time.
 It is due by 11:59pm on the due date.

 You may submit your work up to 12 hours late without penalty.
 After that, late work will be penalized 1/3 of a grade per day, and is not accepted after one week.

+If you need an extension for some reason, please feel free to email me to discuss your situation.
+Asking about this in advance is much better than asking at the last minute!

 ### Academic integrity

-All forms of academic dishonesty are violations of academic integrity standards.
-(This includes cheating, plagiarism, misrepresentation, obstruction, and submitting work to one course that was completed for another course.)
+Please do observe academic integrity in your coursework.
+Cite sources for concepts as well as for direct quotations.
+As a reminder, inadmissible practices would include: cheating, plagiarism, misrepresentation, obstruction, submitting work to one course that was completed for another course, etc.

-If you are not sure what constitutes plagiarism, etc, I am happy to talk to you about it.
+If you are not sure what constitutes plagiarism, acceptable citation practices, I am happy to talk to you about it.

 ***